-Your daughter/princess wants to go to the University of OH MY GOD IT COSTS A FORTUNE, and she also wishes to have a Wedding out of a fairy tale (i.e. something well over $50K in costs).
+Your daughter/princess wants to go to the University of OH MY GOD IT COSTS A FORTUNE, and she also wishes to have a Wedding out of a fairy tale (i.e. something well over $100K in costs).

-- If I don’t pay for a wedding, I am then only a guest, and I must abide by the rules put forward by the hosts of the party, and I will (to the best of my abilities), be my regular cordial self, I will (attempt) to not drink to excess and will have a short and not excessivelyÂ embarrassingÂ “Father of the Bride” speech.
+- If I don’t pay for a wedding, I am only a guest, and I must abide by the rules put forward by the party’s hosts.
+I will (to the best of my abilities) be my regular cordial self, I will (attempt) not to drink to excess and I will have a short and not excessivelyÂ embarrassingÂ “Father of the Bride” speech.